josemazo/bmo/README.md

 $ sudo service docker restart
 ```

-Loogout and log back in and check the version of `Docker` again:
+Logout and log back in and check the version of `Docker` again:
 ```
 $ docker version
 ```